sbernauer/breakwater/README.md

           Enable dump of video stream into file.
 File location will be `<VIDEO_SAVE_FOLDER>/pixelflut_dump_{timestamp}.mp4`

 egui sink options:
-      --egui-viewport <VIEWPORTS>
-          Specify a view port to display the canvas or a certain part of it.
+      --egui-viewport <VIEWPORTS>  Specify a view port to display the canvas or a certain part of it.
 Format: `<offset_x>x<offset_y>,<width>x<height>`.
 Might be specified multiple times for more than one viewport.
 Useful for multi-projector setups.
 Defaults to display the entire canvas
-      --egui-advertised-endpoint <ADVERTISED_ENDPOINTS>
-          Specify one or more pixelflut endpoints to display --egui-ui <UI>
-          Provide a path to a dylib containing a custom egui overlay
+      --egui-ui <UI>               Provide a path to a dylib containing a custom egui overlay

 NDI sink options:
       --ndi-source-name <SOURCE_NAME>  Readable NDI source name [default: "Pixelflut server (breakwater)"]